Reading time: 7 min.

 In one long-term study, two groups of men took either Propecia or a placebo pill.
 The men who took Finasteride over the 5 year study period experienced better hair growth, increased hair density, and reduced hair loss.
 The placebo group actually experienced hair loss.
 (6)

 Finasteride hair shedding can occur, usually 2-3 months after beginning treatment.
 This isn’t usually something to worry about.
-Hair shedding from finasteride is usually caused by your hair follicles going from the resting or telogen phase to the growth phase.
-The shedding then makes way for healthy new hair to grow.
+Hair shedding from Finasteride is usually caused by your hair follicles going from the resting or telogen phase to the growth phase.
+The shedding then makes way for healthy new hair growth.

 In this comprehensive review of clinical studies assessing the effectiveness of LLLT, researchers found that all of the trials reported significant increases in hair count, hair growth, and hair coverage.
 (7)